Student Complaints, Grievances, and Concerns

 Where do I begin to seek a solution to my problem?

-COURSE REGISTRATION & SCHEDULES: If the subject matter of a complaint is in regards to course registration or schedules the complaint should be sent to the Registrar's Office.
+COURSE REGISTRATION & SCHEDULES: If the subject matter of a complaint is in regards to difficulty wiht the process of course registration, the complaint should be sent to the Registrar's Office.
+If the concern relates to course availability, contact the associate dean of the appropriate college for assistance.

 DATA PRIVACY: If your complaint deals with your concerns regarding the improper collection, storage, use, access, transmission, disclosure or destruction of personally identifiable or sensitive information you should contact the Office of Information technology.